 Today, we only have four Black female pilots at Alaska and Horizon combined, which is about 1 percent.
 It begs the question: why so few?

 Unfortunately, there isn’t a pool of qualified Black women ready to be hired.
 And creating this pool takes time.

 Tara Wright, Alaska Airlines captain and Sisters of the Skies director of development, volunteers her time to try to inspire more women of color to pursue aviation careers.

 “I met a high school senior recently who said she couldn’t be a pilot because her vision wasn’t good,” she recalled.
 “I told her, ‘Well, you’ve got some outdated information.’
 We need more support mechanisms in place, so young girls of color see aviation as a viable career path.”

-Wright helped shed light on the issue, when she and her co-pilot were the first all-female, African American pilot team in Alaska Airlines history on Mother’s Day last year.
+Wright helped shed light on the issue, when she and her co-pilot were the first all-female, Black pilot team in Alaska Airlines history on Mother’s Day last year.

-“If we quadruple the number of African American female pilots at Alaska, we’ll be leading the charge.
+“If we quadruple the number of Black female pilots at Alaska, we’ll be leading the charge.
 That would be a huge achievement when you consider where we are as an industry,” she continued.